byezy/frencli/README.md

 ### Modifiers

-Modifiers apply transformations to the filename. **Order matters!** Modifiers are processed **left-to-right** as they appear in the pattern, and they operate on the **accumulated result** at the point where they are encountered.
+Modifiers apply makeations to the filename. **Order matters!** Modifiers are processed **left-to-right** as they appear in the pattern, and they operate on the **accumulated result** at the point where they are encountered.

 - `%L`: Lowercase the entire accumulated result.
 - `%U`: Uppercase the entire accumulated result.